Australia to recognize Palestinian state, leaving US increasingly isolated among key allies

 Canada and France have both said they would recognize a Palestinian state in September, when world leaders meet in New York for the UN General Assembly.
 The UK has said that it will, too, if Israel does not meet conditions that include agreeing to a ceasefire in Gaza.

-On Sunday, Israeli Prime Minister Benjamin Netanyahu gave a rare press conference with international media in which he called steps by Western nations to recognize Palestinian statehood “shameful.”
+On Sunday, Netanyahu gave a rare press conference with international media in which he called steps by Western nations to recognize Palestinian statehood “shameful.”

 “To have European countries and Australia march into that rabbit hole, just like that, fall right into it, and buy this canard is disappointing,” Netanyahu said.
 “But it’s not going to change our position.
 We will not commit national suicide to get a good op ed for two minutes.”